AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/en/docs/commerce-operations/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60234-paypal-shows-an-incorrect-amount-when-discount-is-applied">ACSD-60234: PayPal shows an incorrect amount when the discount is applied:</a> The ACSD-60234 patch fixes the issue where PayPal shows an incorrect amount when the discount is applied through the payment method.
+    <a href="https://experienceleague.adobe.com/en/docs/commerce-operations/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60234-paypal-shows-an-incorrect-amount-when-discount-is-applied">ACSD-60234: PayPal shows an incorrect amount when the discount is applied:</a> The ACSD-60234 patch fixes the issue where [!DNL PayPal] shows an incorrect amount when the discount is applied through the payment method.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.51 is installed.
     </td>
     <td>New article </td>
     <td>November 14, 2024</td>